syakirharis25/TypeScript/README.md

 **_TypeScript related articles_** <br />
 ReasonML vs TypeScript: comparing their type systems : https://www.freecodecamp.org/news/reasonml-typescript-comparing-their-type-systems-620e4343221c/ <br />

+**_TypeScript questions and answers by Stack Overflow_** <br />
+Why does the tsc command not show compiling errors when used to compile a specific file? by Stack Overflow : https://stackoverflow.com/questions/52645072/why-does-the-tsc-command-not-show-compiling-errors-when-used-to-compile-a-specif <br />

 <a name="developers"></a>
 ## 3. TypeScript developers.